input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

     The initial state of the chain, after a stakeholder of the chain adopts a codebase and initialises some contracts of the chain:
-    - initalising the distributed set for double spending prevention
+    - initialising the distributed set for double spending prevention
     - candidate permission tokens are minted (if required)
     - mint NFTs for the checkpoint and committee hash validators
     - mint versioning tokens